AdamJSc/CovidCommunitySite/README.md

 Resources can be added to the `src/constants/resources.json` file.
 In there you will see an example of a resource localised into english and welsh (Although the welsh locale isn't currently setup in the template project).
 Most properties in the resource are localisable, except for where it doesn't make sense like for urls, contact details, or people's names.

 How each property is displayed in the UI is best visualised by visiting the `/submit` path of the website!

+Each resource comprises an array of `regionIds` - each of these can reference either a main or sub region.

+A resource that references a sub region will also display when filtered by its respective main (parent) region.

 ## Hosting